malklera/cadetRevenue/README.md

 [x] FIX error on formating, canon gets included twice at the beginning of a file

-[ ] FIX error on some temp files are not removed, has to see in which cases is it ( when i fix the formating above I do not see this error)
+[x] Change the formating to add a T:0 to sabado, otherwise it will complicate the data extraction

+[ ] Create a function to extract data from correctly formated notes, and put it on the DB

 [ ] Create the DB schema and a initial selection of functions to interface with it, create table, input data, get data out?? think about this one more

-[ ] Create a function to extract data from correctly formated notes, and put it on the DB

 [ ] Ensure data for a specific day is unique, I copied the content of abril-4-2024.txt to abril-5-2024.txt to test